rjsamson/js-reason-scripts/README.md

 ### Reason Entrypoint

-The entry point to the app is `src/index.re`.
-From the start your new app will be based on Reason, but can seamlessly interop with existing JS files and projects!
+Unlike Reason Scripts, the entry point to the app is `src/index.js`.
+From the start your new app will be based on Javascript, but can seamlessly include ReasonML with existing JS files and projects!

 ### Automatic Compilation of Reason/OCaml files